 Go to a cooking school

 Interested in attending a winery cooking school?
 Strewn Winery, just minutes from town, offers a large selection of courses including culinary weekends from January until the end of November.

-Get your adrenaline going with a Niagara River jet boat tour
+Get your adrenaline fix with a jet boat tour

 Enjoy some me time

-Visit one of the spas at any of the signature Niagara-on-the-Lake hotels – like the Oban Inn, The Pillar and Post or the Queen’s Landing.
+Visit one of the spas at any of the signature Niagara-on-the-Lake hotels.
+Check out the Oban Inn, The Pillar and Post or the Queen’s Landing.

 How about apple picking in the fall?